-- Therefore, AMH blood levels are thought to reflect the size of the remaining egg supply – or “ovarian reserve.”
+- Therefore, by reading the levels of an AMH blood test a fertility doctor can determine the size of the remaining egg supply – or “ovarian reserve.”

-Women with many small follicles, such as those with polycystic ovaries (PCOS) have high AMH hormone values and women that have few remaining follicles and those that are close to menopause have low anti-mullerian hormone levels.
+Women with many small follicles, such as those with polycystic ovaries (PCOS) have high AMH hormone values.
+Women that have few remaining follicles and those that are close to menopause have low anti-mullerian hormone levels.

 Interpretation of anti-mullerian hormone levels

-There are some inconsistencies to consider when interpreting AMH hormone levels.
+There are some inconsistencies to consider when interpreting the results from an AMH blood test.
 Since the AMH test has not been in routine use for many years, the levels considered to be “normal” are not yet clarified and agreed on by the experts.
 Also, not all current commercial assays give equivalent results.

-For example, the difference between 0.6 and a 0.7 ng/ml test result puts a woman in a “different box” in this table- but there is very little real difference in fertility potential.
+For example, the difference between 0.6 and a 0.7 ng/ml test result puts a woman in a “different box” in this table.
+In reality, there is very little real difference in fertility potential.
 In reality, it is a continuum – and not something that categorizes well.